georgepapas/docker-android-sdk/README.md

 Run the container and mount your project directory to ``/opt/app``

 ## Usage

+Perform a build by running the following command:

 ``docker run --rm -v $(pwd):/opt/app georgepapas/android-sdk:latest clean assemble``

+### Save build time by creating a gradle cache volume...
+Create a container that will hold your gradle dependencies.
+This will ensure you don't have to download all your gradle dependencies on each build.

+``docker create --name gradle-caches georgepapas/gradle-caches:latest``

+Then mount this containers volumnes when running a build:

+``docker run --rm --volumes-from gradle-caches -v $(pwd):/opt/app georgepapas/android-sdk:latest clean assemble``

 ## Environment
 ``ANDROID_HOME=/opt/android-sdk-linux``